IuliiaKonovalova/school_app/README.md

   ![Add new sale page.
 Dropdown](documentation/features/add_sale_page/add_sale_page_dropdown_students.png)

-Underneath the form there is a button "Save" and a button "Cancel".
-If the sales manager clicks on the "Save" button, the form will be validated and if it is valid, the sale will be added to the database.
-If the form is not valid, the user will be redirected to the same page and the form will be filled with the data that was entered before.
+Underneath the form, there is a button "Save" and a button "Cancel".
+If the sales manager clicks on the "Save" button, the form will be validated, and if it is valid, the sale will be added to the database.
+If the form is not valid, the user will be redirected to the same page, and the form will be filled with the data that was entered before.
 If the sales manager clicks on the "Cancel" button, he/she will be redirected to the sales page.

   ![Add new sale page.
 Form Buttons](documentation/features/add_sale_page/cancel_back_buttons.png)